Giant Mountain Wilderness Area New York State.

 Weigh the pros and cons based on your specific situation.

 Assess your full body of work.
-I published 50-100 in-depth, detailed blog posts building a granite-like foundation for a thriving blogging campaign.
+I had already published 50-100 in-depth, detailed blog posts building a granite-like foundation for a thriving blogging campaign.
 But then I watered down this seemingly fabulous foundation with 1000 plus thin posts perhaps good but certainly not great.
 Why would I make readers sift through thin, mediocre content to access my highly-detailed, rich content?

-Deleting these old posts was a smart decision for me because the downside of dead links pales in comparison to building rock solid credibility with a collection of highly-detailed, in-depth, 1,500 to 3,000 word blog posts.
+Deleting these old posts was a smart decision for me because the downside of dead links pales in comparison to building rock solid credibility with a collection of highly-detailed, in-depth, 1,200 to 3,000 word blog posts.

 Do what makes sense for you.
 If you blogged with great clarity for a while maybe you only need to delete 5-10 blog posts.
 However, if you have only published high-quality, relevant content you do not need to delete any old blog posts.